 Difference Between 3G and 4G

-The list of differences between 3G and 4G based on various factors such as upload rate, network architecture, generation, frequency, and a lot more are mentioned in the table provided below:
+The difference between 3G and 4G based on various factors such as upload rate, network architecture, generation, frequency, and a lot more are mentioned in the table below.

 3G stands for the third generation.

 5Mbps is the maximum upload rate of 3G.

 500Mbps is the maximum upload rate of 4G.

 The maximum download rate of 4G: 1Gbps.

 It is an integration of wide-area cell-based architecture as well as LAN.